Toxikuu/2/README.md

   [*LFS books](https://www.linuxfromscratch.org/),
   both for inspiration and support.
 - Thanks to the authors of the various rust crates 2 depends on.

+[^1]: The critical flaw in question is the lack of build isolation.
+Also the
+    codebase here is kind of a mess, but that's not a flaw that's really been fixed by its successor.